DavidSheinkman/Personal-Projects/Food (Next.js+API)/README.md

 1. Installation: `npm install`

-2. In the project directory, you can run: `npm start`
+2. In the project directory, you can run: `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.